The Safer Mobility Campaign

 Insurance

-Mobility scooter insurance is not currently a legal requirement, but it provides a degree of financial protection over your mobility scooter and it’s drivers should you be involved in an incident.
+Mobility scooter insurance is not currently a legal requirement, but it provides a degree of financial protection over your mobility scooter and its drivers should you be involved in an incident.
 It is strongly recommended that mobility scooter users take out specialist insurance to protect their vehicle in the event of a collision.